 It’s been happening for some time now.
-Years ago, it was the physical signs—my hands, the way I stood with my foot on my other thigh (“tree pose”), and frankly, I just look so much like her.
-So much so that when my husband I were first dating, he saw a picture of her as a young girl and asked why I was in that “get up” she was wearing, thinking it was me.
+Years ago, it was the physical signs—my hands, the way I stood with my foot on my other thigh, and frankly, I just look so much like her.
+So much so that when my husband I were first dating, he saw a picture of her as a young girl and asked why I was in that outfit, thinking it was me.

 “I Have Become My Mother.”
 There, I said it.
 I can deny it all I want, but the evidence is clear:

 1. Daily Occurrence — Up and Down the Stairs

 Racing up the stairs to retrieve an item.
 Upon arrival, I glance around at each bedroom, wondering what it is I am looking for.
 I go back downstairs, and only then do I remember what it was I needed so badly.
 Sigh.

 The “If you give a mouse a cookie” syndrome.
 I need to get my slippers.
 As I arrive upstairs, I trip over the laundry pile on my way.
 I grab the pile and place it on my bed.
 I notice one of the children’s socks in my pile, and go to said child’s room.
 Once I am there, I see a pile of clothes that needs to be donated.
 I race back down the stairs for a bag, take that upstairs, and wander from room to room filling the bag with other donated items.

 Wow, this is great, so productive.
 It’s now an hour later, and I descend the stairs.
 I fall back on the couch and look down — no slippers.
 Oh right, that’s why I went upstairs.
 I can’t remember the slippers, but I can remember my mom doing this all the time (and, more notably, thinking that she had “lost it”).